-All the communications are performed through Wazuh agents once they are registered into the environment.
+All the communications are performed through Wazuh agents once they are registered to the environment.

 It is possible to get a new URL by opening a support ticket through the Help section on the Wazuh Cloud Console, but the previous URL is also kept.

-When the tier limit is reached, the oldest events are removed from your index regardless of the index data time.
-This data is available in cold storage for you to access.
-See the Archive data section to learn more about data logging and storage, see the Cold storage section.
+When the selected indexed data capacity is reached, the oldest events will be automatically removed from your index regardless of the index data time.
+This data is available in archive data for you to access.
+See the Archive data section to learn more about data logging and storage.

-It is possible to download the data from the cold storage and reindex it into your local environments, but at this moment it is not possible to reindex it in your cloud environment.
+It's possible to download the data from the archive data and re-index it into your local environments.
+However, it isn't possible to re-index it in your cloud environment.

-You can upgrade or downgrade the tier by contacting the Wazuh team through the Help section of your Wazuh Cloud Console.
+You can upgrade or downgrade a setting by contacting the Wazuh team through the Help section of your Wazuh Cloud Console.
 See also Adjusting environment settings.

 SSH access is not allowed for security reasons.
 Environments are managed from the Wazuh Cloud Console and Wazuh WUI.

 Wazuh takes care of the updates, so your environment gets the latest version of Wazuh with no downtime.

 No, all the communications are performed through Wazuh agents once they are registered into the environment.
 However, you have alternative options.
 For more information on how to forward syslog events to your environment, see the Forward syslog events section.

 No, all the communications are performed through Wazuh agents.